ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

         **offline**

-        Ensure that offline directory points to a shared storage path.
+        Point the offline directory to a shared storage path.

         .. code-block:: python